MHTECHSoftware/mhtech/content/_index.en.md

     type: detail-boxes
     smaller: false
     boxes:
-        - title:
+      - title: null
-          blurb: |
+        blurb: >
           > “We have been collaborating with MHTech for a significant period, and we plan to continue because it is characterized by mutual trust and a solution-oriented approach.”

           **-- FlowChange -- CEO**
         image: /images/flowchange.webp
-        - title:
+      - title: null
-          blurb: |
+        blurb: >
           > “We at Ze Bra greatly appreciate MHTech's expertise and ideas aimed at innovation and development within our industry.
 We find MHTech to be knowledgeable and skilled service providers with a focus on professionalism and efficiency.
 We look forward to continued collaboration on our projects.”

           **-- Ze Bra -- Project Manager**
         image: /images/zebra.webp
-        - title:
+      - title: null
-          blurb: |
+        blurb: >
           > “A professionally strong and inspiring team.
 Challenges partners and customers to think ELAVSOL outside the traditional box.
 Capable of seeing the big picture while being highly detail-oriented.
 Excellent project managers.”

           **-- El av Sol Norge AS -- CEO**
         image: /images/el-av-sol.webp
   - type: logo-grid
     hide_section_name: false
     section_name: Our Partners